PlummersSoftwareLLC/NightDriverStrip/README.md

 - Infinity Mirror for use with the MAGICMIRROR config: https://amzn.to/3lEZo2D
 - Super-handy breakout board for ESP32-DevKitC: https://amzn.to/3nKX7Wt

+Full Disclosure: As an Amazon Associate, PlummersSoftwareLLC earns commission from qualifying purchases.
+It's not added to the purcahse price, and does not increase your cost at all.
+Plus, all 2021 profits from the Dave's Garage Channel, which includes these sales, will go to the UW Autism Center.

 ## Bonus Exercise
 Write something simple to send color data to the socket.
 The format is very basic: which channel, how many LEDs you're drawing, when to draw it, and the color data itself.
 You can send uncompressed data with a zero timestamp as long as you send the correct header before your data, which is very simple.
 Data with a zero timestamp will just be drawn immediately with no buffering.